currinjs/CurrinJS/aio/content/guide/styleguide.md

-**Why?** The Angular HTML parser is case sensitive and recognizes lower camel case.
+**Why?** The Currin HTML parser is case sensitive and recognizes lower camel case.

 </div>